How Trust Distributions Handle a Beneficiary's Death

 Survivorship Language and Alternative Gifts

-Just like with wills, survivorship language in a trust can override this automatic protection.
-If the trust says "to my daughter, if she survives the distribution date," that language is treated as a sufficient indication that the substitute gift should not apply.
+Just like with wills, survivorship language in a trust can override this protection.
+If the trust says "to my daughter, if she survives the distribution date," that language shows the substitute gift should not apply.

 An alternative future interest also takes priority.
-If the trust names a backup beneficiary for the share, that backup supersedes the automatic substitute gift created by this statute.
+If the trust names a backup beneficiary for the share, that backup replaces the automatic substitute gift created by this statute.